Endogenous structural transformation in economic development: Complex economic structures and stagewise development

 \noi Suppose the economy starts with economic structure $\mathscr{E}(\omega_i, \widetilde{\vartheta}_i)$ at time $t_0$, Then the social planner's total utility starting at time $t_0$ is given by

 \noi The social planner's objective is to solve the maximization problem

 Given the above specification, the competitive equilibrium of the economy consists of paths for factor and intermediate goods prices, employment and capital allocation $\{\xi_j(t;\theta(t)), \lambda_j(t; \theta(t))\}$, consumption and savings decisions $\{ c(t), \dot{K}(t) \}$, and structures of production, capital allocation, and technological progress $\{ \theta(t)\}$ such that the utility of the representative household is maximized, firms maximize profits, and markets clear.
+Using the method in Xing (2021), we can show the following.